cbialorucki/AstoriaUWP/README.md

 # Astoria for Universal Windows Platform
 An APK interpreter for the Universal Windows Platform.
-This program attempts to interpret an Android .APK file and run it on UWP.
+This program attempts to interpret an Android .APK file and runs it inside a UWP wrapper.

 Note: This project was created as a proof-of-concept over a short amount of time.
 The code is relatively low quality.
 It exists for demonstration and educational purposes.
 Feel free to fork this project!